|

 20 feet above there seemed to be one; scrambling up; following a narrow

-and higher.
-With a sudden shock I noticed the sun was gone and it became
+higher and higher.
+With a sudden shock I noticed the sun was gone and

 thunderstorms with hail; it all crossed my mind.
 Silly Dutchies in an